What is an airway obstruction?

 Your doctor may also order a laryngoscopy.
-During this procedure, your doctor will examine your larynx with an instrument called a laryngoscope.
+During this procedure, they will examine your larynx with an instrument called a laryngoscope.

 The epiglottis is the flap of tissue that protects and covers your trachea to prevent food and foreign bodies from entering.

-An airway obstruction is usually an emergency situation.
-Call 911 if you see someone experiencing an airway obstruction.
+An airway obstruction is usually a medical emergency.
+Call 911 someone near you is experiencing an airway obstruction.

-There are some things you can do while you’re waiting for emergency services to arrive, including the following.
+There are some things you can do to help while you’re waiting for emergency services to arrive, including the following.

 The Heimlich maneuver